 What to Do When a Parent Dies: A Practical Guide

 When a parent dies, you may find yourself managing grief while also handling responsibilities you weren't prepared for.
-Whether or not you're the executor, this guide covers the practical steps most families face in the weeks after a parent's death.
+Whether or not you're the executor, this guide covers the practical steps most families face in the days and weeks after a parent's death — organized by timeline so you know what's urgent and what can wait.

 In the first few days